As requested, here is the republishing of our article about the myriad of MSM benefits for skin, hair and overall health. Enjoy!

 As mentioned, you get receive MSM from eating food.
 Some plant species such as leafy green vegetables are major sources of MSM.
 It is highly advised to eat these vegetables raw as cooking them is known to reduce nutritional value.

-Additional plant species with a high MSM content include:
+Additional foods with a high MSM content include:

 - whole grains